Full Shuffle Questions and Answers

 Question: How can I get a Shuffle T-shirt and/or SCT Passport?

 Answer: Shirts, passports, guidebooks and other items will be available on a first-come first-serve basis at the finish line.
-All of these items can also be purchased at Tourism Powell River.
+All of these items can also be purchased at Tourism Powell River, 4257 Joyce Avenue.

 Question: How can I make a donation?

-Answer: You can make a donation online, or make a cheque out to: PRPAWS, and mail it to: Box 345, Powell River, BC, V8A 5C2, or bring your cheque or cash to the Shuffle.
+Answer: You can make a donation online through PayPal or with a credit card or Visa debit card.
+You can also make a cheque out to: PRPAWS, and mail it to: Box 345, Powell River, BC, V8A 5C2, or bring your cheque or cash to the Shuffle.
 You will be issued a tax receipt that will be mailed to you.
 Your donation will be used to maintain and improve the trail throughout the year.
-We are building another hut, another kiosk, more benches, picnic tables, swimming docks, camp sites, outhouses and shelters along the whole 180 km of the Sunshine Coast Trail.
-Your donation is an important component for the success of the SCT.
+We are building another shelter, another kiosk, more benches, picnic tables, swimming docks, camp sites, and outhouses along the whole 180 km of the Sunshine Coast Trail.
+Your donation is an important component for the success of the SCT, Canada’s longest hut-to-hut hiking trail.

 Question: Will there be a Lost & Found?